rihamramadan/Project_3/README.md

 # Important Note about the SNA Data File
-SNA data file was too large for Github and could not be configured as a Git Large File.
+The SNA data file was too large for Github and could not be configured as a Git Large File.
 Please access the dataset here: https://drive.google.com/file/d/1HkYoxy9JTKnvplz7W3Xq_k8YnTHwNKcx/view?usp=sharing